 Corn Snakes come in a huge variety of colours.
 They are a easy handling size and have a calm disposition.
 These animals are reluctant to bite, constrict or defecate under mild stress like other species.
 Suitable for any experience level.

-This common snake grows to an adult size of approx.2.5 - 5 feet.
-They are available in a range of different colours and morphs, but all of the corns have a "V" shape on their head.
-Some of the colours you can purchase are as follows; Albino, Black, Candy Cane, Fluorescent, Motley, Snow and many more - too many to list!
+Corn Snakes are arguably one of the most popular pet snakes.
+This species grows to an average length of 4 foot (1.2 m) but can be anywhere between 3 - 5ft.
+They are available in a range of different colours and morphs, but nearly all of the corns have a characteristic "V" shape on their head.
+Most display a saddle pattern, patches down the length of the body, often with a distinctive chequered pattern on the belly scales.
+Some of the most popular colours or patterns (known as ‘morphs’) you can purchase are as follows; Amelanistic, Anerythristic, Ghost, Candy Cane, Fluorescent, Hypomelanistic, Motley, Snow, Stripe and many more - too many to list!

 If you want to own a snake for the first time, this is the ideal "Pet Snake".
-They have a calm natured, can be handled and easy to maintain and feed.
+They have a calm nature, can be handled and are easy to maintain and feed.

 In the wild, they are found in Southeastern United States ranging from New Jersey to the Florida Keys.

 They prefer habitats such as overgrown fields or crops, forests, trees and in derelict buildings and farms.